Preparing for Convergence

 - Arrival: Site opens 27 Dec midday.
 Everyone

 participates in the opening ceremony in the morning of 29 Dec.
-Meals are
+You may stay on

-other than food scrap compost!
-You must take your own rubbish back.
-Pack it
+disposal other than food scrap compost!
+You must take your own rubbish and

 - Insects: Can be a real nuisance if they